 - Property owners could prohibit the consumption and display of cannabis.

 - Employment law is unchanged.
 Employers do not have to accommodate cannabis use.

 Taxation, Fees, and Distributing the Revenue

-- Cannabis would be subject to a $30/ounce tax at the wholesale level (or $15/ounce for trim).
+- Cannabis would be subject to a 5% tax at the wholesale level and a 9% tax at the retail level.
 Medical cannabis would not be taxed.